 Typically, babies progress through these stages into early childhood but developmentally delayed children can progress through them much later.
 The final three stages, or capacities, are more advanced stages that can happen into the teenage years and adulthood in neurotypicals, and even in children with developmental delays.

-The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are, and the earlier intervention starts, the better.
+The good news is that anyone can continue to develop throughout their lifetime—it just might happen more slowly the older they are, and the earlier we start relating, communicating, and thinking, the better.

 In developmentally delayed children it is also important to note that moving through the stages is not linear.
 You don’t necessarily master one and move to the next, then master that and move to the next, and so on.
 This is why they are referred to as functional emotional developmental capacities rather than “stages” in the model.